-How to upgrade from Tarantool 1.6 to 1.7 / 1.10
+How to upgrade from Tarantool 1.6 to 1.7 / 1.9

-This procedure is for upgrading a standalone Tarantool instance in production from 1.6.x to 1.7.x (or to 1.10.x).
+This procedure is for upgrading a standalone Tarantool instance in production from 1.6.x to 1.7.x (or to 1.9.x, which is actually the renamed 1.7 series).
 Notice that this will always imply a downtime.
 To upgrade without downtime, you need several Tarantool servers running in a replication cluster (see below).

 Tarantool 1.7 has an incompatible .snap and .xlog file format: 1.6 files are supported during upgrade, but you won't be able to return to 1.6 after running under 1.7 for a while.
 It also renames a few configuration parameters, but old parameters are supported.
-The full list of breaking changes is available in release notes for Tarantool 1.7 / 1.9 / 1.10.
+The full list of breaking changes is available in release notes for Tarantool 1.7 / 1.9.

-To upgrade from Tarantool 1.6 to 1.7 (or to 1.10.x):
+To upgrade from Tarantool 1.6 to 1.7 (or to 1.9.x, which is actually the renamed 1.7 series):

-- 1. Check with application developers whether application files need to be updated due to incompatible changes (see 1.7 / 1.9 / 1.10 release notes).
+- 1. Check with application developers whether application files need to be updated due to incompatible changes (see 1.7 / 1.9 release notes).
 If yes, back up the old application files. - 2.
 Stop the Tarantool server. - 3.
-Make a copy of all data (see an appropriate hot backup procedure in Backups) and the package from which the current (old) version was installed (for rollback purposes).

-- 4. Update the Tarantool server.
+Make a copy of all data (see an appropriate hot backup procedure in Backups) and the package from which the current (old) version was installed (for rollback purposes). - 4.
+Update the Tarantool server.
 See installation instructions at Tarantool download page. - 5.
 Update the Tarantool database.
 Put the request box.schema.upgrade() inside a box.once() function in your Tarantool initialization file.
 On startup, this will create new system spaces, update data type names (e.g. num -> unsigned, str -> string) and options in Tarantool system spaces. - 6.
 Update application files, if needed. - 7.
 Launch the updated Tarantool server using tarantoolctl or systemctl.